Dome House

 The adaptive re-use of a heritage asset to create flexible and low impact new workspace

-Dome House is situated within a network of narrow streets with densely packed urban grain, surviving from the 17th, 18th, and 19th-century development of the area.
-Prior to its current use, 48 Artillery Lane was a place of worship: Initially as a Baptist church and later as a synagogue.
-The site remained a synagogue until 1948, when it was sold and became a warehouse.
+Dome House sits within a network of narrow streets with densely packed urban grain, surviving from the 17th, 18th, and 19th-century development of the area.
+The building’s spiritual heritage spans over a century - originally serving as a Baptist church before becoming a synagogue until 1948, when it was converted for warehouse use.

 Further information